e-choness/game-ranking-app/README.md

 Update `npm` to version 16.x and above, it's necessary for running the react template.
 Navigate to `game-ranking.cient` to run these commands.

-- `npm create vite@latest` To fetch react template, we can use command.
-And choose `TypeScript` variant.
 - `npm run dev` to test out native web app.

 ### Server